-TIBIR awarded its first round of funding in 2014 to a variety of research projects taking place at UT Southwestern.
+TIBIR awarded its third round of funding in 2016 to a variety of research projects taking place at UT Southwestern.
 Learn more about the projects.

 Our research efforts will bring together world-class scientists and state-of-the art facilities to pioneer new approaches to the understanding and treatment of brain injury including:

 - New drugs to prevent degeneration and promote repair.

 - Innovative biomaterials and neurotechnologies to reduce injury risk and improve function.